uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 describes the major version, the second one describes the minor version.

-TODO START HERE
-Bump the major version on breaking changes (or alternatively with the product release), break the minor one on non-breaking changes.
+Bump the major version with the product release, bump the minor one on non-breaking changes.

-For the version we could use increase the major number just with every SUMA release and the minor number with every change to the API.
+The version bumping is described by this example:

-After 4.2 release Uyuni would go to 26.01, 26.02, ....
+- After SUMA 4.2 release (API version is `25`) Uyuni bumps the version to `26.01`
-When we release SUMA 4.3 it would inherit the current Uyuni version at that time.
-Let's say 26.10.
+- On SUMA 4.3 release, the SUMA API version gets set to the current Uyuni API version at that time, e.g `26.10`
-Uyuni would go to 27.01
+- Uyuni API version gets increased to 27.01
-When we backport features which change the API, SUMA 4.3 would increase the minor version 26.11, 26.12, etc...
+- On backporting features from Uyuni which change the API, SUMA 4.3 increases the minor version `26.11`, `26.12`, etc...

-TODO: enhance according to mc's comment!
-Uyuni vs. SUMA backports CI job with 3 checkboxes, exactly one must be crossed
+TODO: details about the CI watching job with 3 checkboxes, exactly one must be crossed (minor change, major change, skip)

 Sol 1 + introspection has the same advantages.